pixotech/labcoat/README.md

 }
 ```

 In production, the `event` variable will be an instance of the `Event` class.
+This class has properties and methods that [Twig will treat like attributes of the variable](http://twig.sensiolabs.org/doc/templates.html#variables).

 ```php
 class Event {